-Response: Commission staff will recommend including a reference in Recommendation 3.6 to encouraging local governments and school districts to include Safe Routes to School programs in their local planning and programming efforts.
+Response: For the final plan, Commission staff added a reference in Recommendation 3.6 to encouraging local governments and school districts to include Safe Routes to School programs in their local planning and programming efforts.

 • A commenter suggested VISION 2050 should advocate for reinstating the State's Complete Streets law.